honeydipper/honeydipper/docs/workflow.md

 The first step uses the `command` to directly passing a python command or script to the container, while the second step uses `shell` to run a script using the same container image.

 There is a shared `emptyDir` volumes mounted at `/honeydipper` to every step, so that the steps can use the shared storage to pass on information.
-One thing to be noted is that the steps don't honor the default `WORKDIR` defined in the image, instead all the steps are using `/honeydipper` as `workingDir` in the container `spec`.
-This can be custimized using `workingDir` in the step definition itself.
+One thing to be noted is that the steps don't honour the default `WORKDIR` defined in the image, instead all the steps are using `/honeydipper` as `workingDir` in the container `spec`.
+This can be customized using `workingDir` in the step definition itself.

 The workflow will return `success` in `.labels.status` when the job finishes successfully.
 If it fails to create a job or fails to get the status or job output, the status will be `error`.
 If the job is created, but failed to complete or return non-zero status code, the `.labels.status` will be set to `failure`.
 The workflow will export a `log` context field that contains a map from pod name to a map of container name to log output.
 A simple string version of the output that contains all the concatenated logs are exported as `output` context field.

 ### Environment Variables and Volumes

-You can define environemnts and volumes to be used in each step or as a global context field to share them across steps.
+You can define environments and volumes to be used in each step or as a global context field to share them across steps.
 For example,

 ```yaml
 ---